-An inventory of probate assets is important because it catalogues all of the assets held within an estate.
-It occurs after a probate administration is opened with the court and an executor is appointed to help administrate the probate on behalf of the estate.
+An inventory of probate assets is important because it catalogs all of the assets held within an estate.
+Many times an inventory of probate assets is referred to as an estate accounting and it occurs after a probate administration is opened with the court.
+Following the probate administration hearing an executor is appointed to help administrate the probate on behalf of the estate.
+The next order in the probate proceedings is to start an inventory and accounting of the estate.

 Jump To Section